 - Turbinado Sugar– also known as sugar in the raw.
 For sprinkling and totally optional!

-In a medium sized bowl combine the butter and confectioners sugar.
-Mix by hand or on low speed until light and fluffy about 30 seconds to 1 minute.
-Add in the lemon zest and juice and mix to combine.
+- Make the cookie dough -In a medium sized bowl combine the softened butter and confectioners sugar.
+Mix by hand or on low speed in a stand mixer fitted with the paddle attachment until light and fluffy about 30 seconds to 1 minute.
+Add in the lemon zest, juice, and extract and mix to combine.
 Add in the flour and salt, and mix until a firm dough is formed.

 These cookies have a lot of butter in them and the butter needs to be chilled before putting it into the oven.
 If you try to bake them without chilling they will definitely spread out of their shape.